liferay/liferay-docs/develop/tutorials/articles/140-assets/04-rendering-an-asset.markdown

 - display a print icon
 - set up permissioning for the asset

-You may recall that a major cog in asset renderer development is the ability to generate HTML using a templating technology.
+You may recall that a major cog in asset renderer development generating HTML using a templating technology.
 The `BlogsEntryAssetRenderer` is configured to use JSP templates to generate HTML for the Asset Publisher.
 You'll learn more about how to do this next.

 ### Configuring JSP Templates for an Asset Renderer [](id=configuring-jsp-templates-for-an-asset-renderer)